I want to list my house as a filming location – How much should I charge for my property to be used in a film or movie?

 Will the production company have a rental agreement?

-To determine a value of your property when negotiating, it is best to base the price upon what is it worth to you and how much it will cost you out of pocket (if anything).
+To help determine a value of your property when negotiating, it is best to base the price upon what is it worth to you.

 All production projects have budgets that include location and props.
 If your offering is within the budget and fits the criteria the location scouts and managers are seeking; and you feel value of turning over your venue for use is satisfactory, then a deal can be struck.